Activities - 27 April 2020

 There are so many creative after school sports activities for kids to do at home and we thought we’d give you a helping hand when it comes to keeping your children busy.
-To set up more sports activities at home, download the complete Fitness at home guide.

 If you’re stuck with how to decide what to do after school, in this obstacle course example, children will love the challenge of having to complete each task.
 You'll love the energy it can burn off and the time it will keep them occupied.
 The best part?
 You can build this one with things you already have around the house.